diballesteros/blog-posts/how-to-create-more-accessible-media-with-these-tips.md

     - a11y
 ---

-## How to create more accessible media with these tips

 ### Introduction

 As part of my ongoing series, I’ll cover some best practices when it comes to making more accessible media.
 Text is a **first-class** citizen of the web, but more and more video and images are becoming common forms of online content consumption.